Anu-De/Anu-De/README.md

 - 👋 Hi, I’m @Anu-De
-- 👀 I’m interested in ...
+- 👀 I’m interested in Technological Advancements
 - 🌱 I’m currently learning Full Stack Devoloper- MERN stack
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me by email thecoderanu@gmail.com

 <!---
 Anu-De/Anu-De is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.